-The Young Scientist Committee is composed of primary teachers, secondary science, maths and technology teachers, industry leaders and even a representative from the Australian Museum.
+The Young Scientist Committee is composed of primary teachers, secondary science, maths and technology teachers, industry leaders and a representative from the Australian Museum.
 As a STEM-focused project, one of our committee members is the Senior Vice President of the Institute of Industrial Arts Technology Education (IIATE) and another Young Scientist committee member is an Executive member of the Mathematical Association of NSW (MANSW).

 In 2016 the STANSW Young Scientist Awards were restructured into three major categories (i) Working Scientifically (ii) Working Technologically and (iii) Working Mathematically.
-The major category awards in each of these categories is headed up by the respective professional teachers’ body who are collaborating together to promote STEM education in NSW schools.
+The major awards in each of these categories are headed up by the respective professional teachers’ body who are collaborating together to promote STEM education in NSW schools.

-Thanks to Sebel Furniture, our Principal sponsor, with added support from major sponsors, the Intel Foundation, Sapphire Foundation and the Department of Industry, Innovation and Science, we will be sending our top seven Year 9-12 projects to the 2018 Intel International Science and Engineering Fair (ISEF) in Pittsburgh (May 2018).
-The Broadcom Foundation is also sponsoring a Year 7-8 student to attend the Broadcom MASTERS International program which runs in collaboration with ISEF in Pittsburgh (May 2018).
+Thanks to Sebel Furniture, our Principal sponsor, with added support from major sponsors, the Intel Foundation, Sapphire Foundation and the Department of Industry, Innovation and Science, we sent our top seven Year 9-12 projects to the 2018 Intel International Science and Engineering Fair (ISEF) in Pittsburgh (May 2018).
+The Broadcom Foundation is also sponsored a Year 7-8 student to attend the Broadcom MASTERS International program which ran in collaboration with ISEF in Pittsburgh (May 2018).

 The STANSW Young Scientist Committee are giving as much support to Science, Technology and Mathematics teachers as possible through professional development activities we organise and through resources, readily available on our website.
-To our best knowledge, we are the only science fair in the world who have their past winning projects accessible to all teachers, parents and students.
+To the best of our knowledge, we are the only science fair in the world who have their past winning projects accessible to all teachers, parents and students.
 There is no set formula for setting out a project, however, following the order of one or two of these projects is the best way to start.
 We also have a Young Scientist Youtube Channel with nearly 50 model and innovation projects on display.
 Showing a few of these is the best way of launching project-based learning in any classroom environment.